Environment Permission Sets Tab

 • Read Number of Entities = 1000.
 Write Number of Entities = 10.

-• The user attached to this permission set can run the following tasks on this environment:
+• The user assigned to this permission set can run the following tasks on this environment:

-• Select the environment as a source environment and create a task on up to 1000 entities.
+• Select the environment as a source environment and create a task for up to 1000 entities.

-• Select the environment as a target environment and create a task on up to 10 entities.
+• Select the environment as a target environment and create a task for up to 10 entities.

 Click for more information about setting the number of entities on a TDM load task.